Blood Sugar And Weight Gain

 To manage this process, the body relies on a hormone called insulin, which is made by the pancreas.
 Each time I eat and glucose enters my bloodstream, the pancreas releases insulin.
 Insulin acts like a key, unlocking the body’s cells so glucose can move from the bloodstream into the cells to be used for energy.

 If there’s more glucose than the body needs right away, it gets stored.
 Some of it is stored in the muscles and liver as glycogen, which the body can use later for energy.
 But when those storage areas are full, the extra energy is stored as fat.
-This is one reason insulin and blood sugar play such an important role in body weight.

 How Blood Sugar and Insulin Work Together